dminear/easy-touch-raspberry-pi/README.md

     kill %1

-It would be nice to find a way for the HTTPServer to stop.
+It would be nice to find a way for the HTTPServer to stop.  - 2016-06-17 Finally cleaned this mess up.
+CTRL-C now informs the other threads to end, and a dummy message is published to redis so the blocking call will get a message, then check the exit status, and end.

 ### 2014-06-18